Difference Between Tax Credits and Deductions

 What is a Tax Deduction?

-Tax deductions are qualified expenses that can reduce the gross taxable income (GTI) either by a specified amount or percentage.
+Tax deductions are qualified expenses that can reduce the gross taxable income (GTI) by a specified amount or percentage.
 The tax authorities make provisions for the same during the commencement of the financial year.

 Assesses can claim deductions on various expenses such as: